adobe/spectrum-web-components/packages/overlay/imperative-api.md

 })();
 ```

-Keep in mind that a changing DOM tree can update the relationship between existing content and the CSS that you have applied to it when appending the `<sp-overlay>` element to your existing DOM.
+Keep in mind that a changing DOM tree is likely to alter the relationship between existing content.
+Without proper care this can negatively effect the CSS that you have applied to existing content.
+DOM events and DOM selection methods can also perform differently than expected as the tree shape changes.

 ## OverlayOptions